Test in a live environment

 IronPdf library in NuGet Package Manager

-The third way is to download the NuGet package directly from the website.
+The third way is to download the IronPDF NuGet package directly from their website.

-Visit our IronPDF website to download the latest package directly from the website.
+Visit the IronPDF official site to download the latest package directly from their website.
 Once downloaded, follow the steps below to add the package to the project.

 The IronPDF program allows us to perform text extraction from the PDF file and convert PDF pages into PDF objects.
 The following is an example of how to use IronPDF to read an existing PDF.